-Not only did not the move not interrupt the patterns of self sabotage it made it far worse.
+Not only did the move not interrupt the patterns of self sabotage, it made it far worse.

-I got a job for a bank, worked day to day, trained after work, rinsed and repeat.
+I got a job for a bank, worked day to day, trained after work, rinse and repeat.
 I busied myself looking to progress my career and pursue running events.

 I found myself clicking with a guy at my work that ran long distance events.
 This guy genuinely loved running.
-He had a ridiculous training routine that we talked about.
+He had a ridiculous training routine that we talked about constantly.

 I didn’t particularly enjoy running.
 I latched onto the connection and common interest we had and from here my running pursuits spiralled.
 I didn’t care about my performance.
 It was a means to an end.
-An equation of how little calories can I put in and how many calories can I put out.
+An equation of how little calories I could put into my body and how many calories I could burn off.

 He would ask me how my training was going.
-Encourage me to run further each time.
-Discuss events with me out of genuine passion for running.
+Encourage me to run further each time and discuss events with me out of genuine passion for running.
 Little did he know that we were in the ‘race’ for different reasons.
-He would make comments on how much weight I dropped.
+He would make comments on how much weight I lost.
 These little comments were positive reinforcement.
 They kept me feeling like I was on the right track and the positive reinforcement I needed to stay in that cycle.

 As I jumped on the treadmill every night at Goodlife ready to clock my km’s, I would see the signs on the treadmill about becoming a PT.
 I saw this many times every week over and over.

-In my head at the time, my number one objective with training was to skew that equation of calories and calories out.
-How could I burn the most amount of calories.
-Not knowing too much about training, this was it!
+In my head at the time, my number one objective with training was to skew that equation of calories in and calories out.
+How could I ultimately burn the most amount of calories.
+Not knowing too much about training, this course was it!
 This was what I needed.
 This is what I needed to do, what I needed to learn to get the upper edge and continue to work this cycle further.